dadadel/VeV/doc/specifications.md

 Description
 ---

-VeV will allow to start running a software while controlling its inputs and outputs.
+VeV is an application container wich will allow to start running a software while controlling its inputs and outputs.

 ![VeV run and manage software inputs/outputs](vev-n-sw.png "VeV & software")